XiNiHa/vilay/packages/docs/src/pages/en/page-exports/basic.md

 ## `PageLayout`

 Vilay uses `PageLayout` export to render the layout of the app.
+Like other page exports, this is completely overridden from values defined in your `_default`.

 ```tsx
 export const PageLayout = ({